-The Power Emini Momentum Breakout System is designed to key off of the Dynamic Trigger Range.
-The Dynamic Trigger Range computes a high and low price level which auto adjust in response to market price movement.
-You will want to plot two horizontal lines on a 1-Minute chart at the high and low to maintain as VISUAL REFERENCE points for price action.
+The Power Emini Systems – both the Scalper and Momentum – are designed to key off of the Dynamic Trigger Range.
+The Dynamic Trigger Range computes a high and low price level and We are looking to trade the breakouts of the Range..
+You will want to plot two horizontal lines on your chart at the high and low to maintain as VISUAL REFERENCE points for price action.

 The Dynamic Trigger Range formula is designed to pinpoint with great precision the EXACT PRICE LEVEL where the next MAJOR PRICE BREAKOUT will occur from either Long or Short.
 Conversely you can think of INSIDE THE RANGE as a NO-TRADE ZONE.
 This helps you simplify your trading approach on being able to always know the breakout boundaries and the no trade zones.